Good day to you, web form building enthusiast!

 Click the Settings toolbar button and then click the Email Notices tab.

 In order for those email to actually send, you'll need to put that Name property (in brackets) in the To: field of the Notification message.
 Web Form Builder knows to look at this element for the selected email address and then send the email to that address.
-You can also format this like any other email using the bracket/Name property combination, like this:
+Please note You can not enter any other emails into this field.
+If you are wanting to include any other email address, you will need to add it in the the CC or BCC field.

 Last thing!
 Place that same Name property (in brackets) in the From: field of your Auto-response message if you use one.
 That way response emails will come from the email address that was selected in the form.